 Chifure Lipstick S is cheap!
 It retails at ¥378 (with tax) and you know what?
-I got it at an even lower price of ¥333 nett.
+I got it at an even lower price of ¥333 nett (S$4).
 That’s 12% of savings and was achievable by making good use of travelers’ discounts (read tips below).

 4. Many Colors to Choose From

 There are many colors to choose from at Chifure’s sales rack.
 I’m lucky that the color I chose (No. 421) was really flattering on my fair and cool Asian skin tone.
-For some reason, this color isn’t listed as one of the 16 lip colors on Chifure’s Global Website.
-Perhaps, different colors are available in different countries, which makes sense as skin tones can vary depending on geographical location.
+You can check out the full colour range at Chifure’s Global Website.

-The color I chose for my mom was a little too light for her, because she has darker skin tone.
+The color I chose for my mom (#371 Purple Pearl) was a little too light for her because she has a darker skin tone.
 Due to its sheer nature, I recommend that you get a color that’s more prominent than what you would normally go for.

 What’s Bad about Chifure Lipstick S?

 The color faded too quickly even when compared to tinted lip balms such as my favorites from Clinique or Elizabeth Arden.
 I was surprised when I saw the color lightened just after 20 minutes, and that was without any food intake.